8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 (Note: The old 1984 version of the NIV interpreted it as “I [God] hate divorce,” but the translators changed it in their 2011 update.)

-So, what is God’s plan for marriage?
+Bisignano: So, what is God’s plan for marriage?
 In Matthew 19:1-9, Jesus talks to religious leaders about marriage and divorce.

-1 Corinthians 7:15 gives one additional reason for divorce.
+Bisignano: 1 Corinthians 7:15 gives one additional reason for divorce.
 The apostle Paul cites willful desertion or abandonment.
 In such a case, the wronged spouse “is not enslaved.”
 However, Paul’s exception applies only to an unbeliever leaving or abandoning a believing spouse, not to a believer’s actions.

-Choosing to divorce should never be easy or considered without input from wise counsel and a spiritual community.
+Bisignano: Choosing to divorce should never be easy or considered without input from wise counsel and a spiritual community.
 If an unfaithful spouse shows no prospect of repentance or refuses offers of help and restoration, divorce is permissible.
 However, God never intended divorce to be the answer.

-God did intend divorce to be the answer!
+(2) Bisignano is incorrect: God did intend divorce to be the answer!
 Jesus said it was given for the hardness of people’s hearts.
 Divorce is precisely God’s answer to abusive one-sided covenants.
 It is the answer he, Himself, chose in His covenant with faithless Israel, as he says in Jeremiah 3:8.
 God absolutely intended divorce to be the answer to these situations.

 God gave divorce and even commanded it in three cases in the Bible.
-Jesus said divorce was given exactly for this reason, due to the hardness of a person’s heart.
+Jesus said divorce was given exactly for this reason, due to the hardness of a spouse’s heart.
 They no longer care how they treat you.

 “But actually, I wrote you not to associate with anyone who claims to be a brother or sister and is sexually immoral or greedy, an idolater or verbally abusive, a drunkard or a swindler.
 Do not even eat with such a person.” – 1 Corinthians 5:11 CSB

-Physical abuse is unacceptable.
+Bisignano: Physical abuse is unacceptable.
 If you – or your children – suffer physical abuse, get to safety.

 But it’s not just physical abuse that destroys lives.
 Emotionally manipulated, coerced, and tormented spouses often wish their spouse would just hit them so there was proof to the world of what is going on behind closed doors. … horrifying as that is.
-Sometimes they wish for death because they read articles like this and feel they are trapped forever.
-They are driven into despair, depression and suicidal ideation.
+Sometimes they wish for death because they read articles like this one and feel they are trapped forever.
+They are driven into despair, depression, and suicidal ideation.
 Divorce saves lives in these instances.

 When “no fault” divorce laws started passing one state at a time, starting with Governor Ronald Reagan in California in 1969, researchers wanted to see the effect.
 In states that passed unilateral no-fault divorce, they observed the suicide rate for wives drop 8-16%.
 The domestic violence rate by and against both men and women dropped 30%.
 The homicide rate of women murdered by an intimate dropped 10%.
 (Source: Stevenson and Wolfers, “Bargaining in the Shadow of the Law: Divorce Laws and Family Distress,” The Quarterly Journal of Economics (Feb.
 2006): 267, 286.)